Garllon/ruby-mentorship/lessons/4-practise.md

 At the end of the lesson we like to have all of this things in our basket.

-## Hashes

-What are hashes

-## Part 2:

-We also like to get the prices of the products to see how much we will pay at the end.

 <details>
 <summary>Possible Solution</summary>

 Solution with what you learned so far

-## Part 1
 ```ruby
 # full shopping list
 shopping_list = ["Orange", "Apple", "Cucumber", "tomato", "cheese", "shoes"]